 A massage therapist at the downtown Hollywood, Florida franchise of Massage Envy is the latest massage therapist accused of sexual misconduct on a female client.
 According to a report on WSVN, a South Florida woman was looking to get a relaxing massage, but instead — she says she got sexually violated by her therapist.

-This alleged incident is a remind that all massage therapist in Florida are licensed by the Florida Department of Health.
+All massage therapist in Florida are licensed by the Florida Department of Health.
 Other states have similar licensing boards.
-If your massage therapist makes any sexual contact with you, it is violation of professional ethics and may be a crime.
-In addition to reporting misconduct to law enforcement, you can also lodge a complaint with the Department of Health at this website: https://www.flhealthcomplaint.gov
+If your massage therapist makes any sexual contact with you, it is a violation of professional ethics and may be a crime.
+In addition to reporting misconduct to law enforcement, if this incident occurs in Florida you can also lodge a complaint with the Department of Health at this website: https://www.flhealthcomplaint.gov

 If you have a been a victim of sexual assault in a spa or during a massage, or if you know someone who has, please contact our law firm at (954) 641-2100 or send an email to sexual abuse lawyer Adam Horowitz at email@example.com